|Phelekezela Report Mphoko|

 Gwizane, Bubi District, Matabeleland North

-Phelekezela Mphoko is the second vice president of the Republic of Zimbabwe and one of the two vice presidents and second secretaries of the Zanu-PF party.
+Phelekezela Mphoko was the vice president of the Republic of Zimbabwe and former secretary of the Zanu-PF party.
 Mphoko was appointed to this position by Robert Mugabe on 10 December 2014.
-The other Vice president appointed at the same time is Emmerson Mnangagwa.
-The two replaced outgoing vice president Joice Mujuru.
-According to the 1987 Unity Accord between Zanu PF and the Zimbabwe African People's Union, Mphoko was appointed as a successor to late Vice-President John Nkomo.
+The other vice president appointed at the same time as him is Emmerson Mnangagwa.

 - 1 Background